Iguanodon: Description

 Iguanodon were bulky herbivores that could shift from bipedality to quadrupedality.
 The only well-supported species, I. bernissartensis, is estimated to have measured about 9 m long as an adult, with some specimens possibly as long as 13 m, although this is likely an overestimate, given that the maximum body length of I. bernissartensis is reported to be 11 m.
-Although Gregory S. Paul suggested a body mass of 3.08 MT on average, constructing a 3D mathematical model and employing allomery-based estimate suggests an I. bernissartensis close to 8 m long (smaller than average) weighs close to 3.8 MT in body mass.
+Although Gregory S. Paul suggested a body mass of 3.08 MT on average, constructing a 3D mathematical model and employing allometry-based estimate suggests an I. bernissartensis close to 8 m long (smaller than average) weighs close to 3.8 MT in body mass.
 Specimens of relatively large individuals have been reported in the 2020s: a specimen referred to as I. cf. galvensis was measured up to 9–10 m in length, while a new specimen of I. bernissartensis from the upper Barremian of the Iberian Peninsula was measured up to 11 m in length.
 Such large individuals would have weighed approximately 4.5 MT.The arms of I. bernissartensis were long (up to 75% the length of the legs) and robust, with rather inflexible hands built so that the three central fingers could bear weight.
 The thumbs were conical spikes that stuck out away from the three main digits.
 In early restorations, the spike was placed on the animal's nose.
 Later fossils revealed the true nature of the thumb spikes, although their exact function is still debated.
 They could have been used for defense, or for foraging for food.
 The little finger was elongated and dextrous, and could have been used to manipulate objects.
 The phalangeal formula is 2-3-3-2-4, meaning that the innermost finger (phalange) has two bones, the next has three, etc. The legs were powerful, but not built for running, and each foot had three toes.
 The backbone and tail were supported and stiffened by ossified tendons, which were tendons that turned to bone during life (these rod-like bones are usually omitted from skeletal mounts and drawings).

 These animals had large, tall but narrow skulls, with toothless beaks probably covered with keratin, and teeth like those of iguanas, as the name suggests, but much larger and more closely packed.
 Unlike hadrosaurids, which had columns of replacement teeth, Iguanodon only had one replacement tooth at a time for each position.
 The upper jaw held up to 29 teeth per side, with none at the front of the jaw, and the lower jaw 25; the numbers differ because teeth in the lower jaw are broader than those in the upper.
 Because the tooth rows are deeply inset from the outside of the jaws, and because of other anatomical details, it is believed that, as with most other ornithischians, Iguanodon had some sort of cheek-like structure, muscular or non-muscular, to retain food in the mouth.